<You can save these tips for later by pinning this article to your Travel Board on pinterest

 To still get that independence (not committing 24/7 to a travel buddy), but having someone around when you want them.

 21. Trust your gut.

 Seriously, it’s probably right.

-I’m a relatively small female, so I get that traveling alone for me might be different than for a 6’5″ basketball player.
+I’m a relatively small female, so I get that traveling alone for me might be different than for a 6’5″ male.
 However, safe travel is important for everyone regardless of gender and size.
 As cliché as it is, it is better to be safe than sorry.